-Mr. Hudson graduated from Yale Law School, where he served as the Managing Editor of The Yale Law Journal and an Articles Editor on the Yale Law and Policy Review.
-He received his B.S., with honors, from the United States Naval Academy, where he was selected as a Truman Scholar and Secretary of the Navy Distinguished Scholar, and his Master of Public Policy from Georgetown University.
+Mr. Hudson graduated from Yale Law School, where he served as the Managing Editor of The Yale Law Journal, an Articles Editor on the Yale Law and Policy Review, and was an Olin Fellow in Law and Economics.
+He received his bachelor of science with honors from the United States Naval Academy, where he was selected as a Truman Scholar and Secretary of the Navy Distinguished Scholar, and his master of public policy from Georgetown University.

-Before attending Yale, Mr. Hudson served as an officer on the USS Santa Fe, a nuclear-powered fast attack submarine.
+Before attending Yale, Mr. Hudson served as an engineering officer on the USS Santa Fe, a nuclear-powered fast attack submarine.
 He oversaw the training and management of a department of more than 60 personnel in charge of the safe operation of the submarine’s nuclear reactor.
 He also served in tactical positions on the submarine where he completed duties integral to the success of several missions vital to national security and briefed at the presidential level.
 Mr. Hudson received numerous awards for his military service, including the Navy and Marine Corps Commendation Medal, two Navy and Marine Corps Achievement Medals, and the Global War on Terrorism Expeditionary Medal.